chainengine-xyz/chainengine-sdk/README.md

-# ChainEngine SDK Unity
+# ChainEngine Unity SDK

 ChainEngine SDK is a easy to use set of tools to enable game developers to quickly integrate their game to the Blockchain.

 ## Installation

-To install the API you can download this repository anywhere in your computer and link it to your Unity Project using the Package Manager window, selecting the "add from disk" option or "add package from git url":
+To install the ChainEngine SDK you can link it to your Unity Project using the Package Manager window, selecting the "add package from git url" option:

 ![](https://images2.imgbox.com/cd/a7/Z8rtraUt_o.png)

-Once the SDK is imported you're ready to integrate your script to the SDK.
+Once the SDK is imported you're ready to integrate your scripts with the SDK.

 ![](https://i.imgur.com/q5DGkaq.png)

 ## SDK Initialization

-Initializing the SDK should be as simples as adding an object into your scene.
+Initializing the SDK client should be as simples as adding an object into your scene.

 - drag the ChainEngineSDK prefab into your scene.